Can you please make a sequal?

 Delve down into the dimly lit corridors of Dank Tomb and see if you can solve all its puzzles.
 Find the seven golden idols hidden within and uncover the forgotten story of an ancient king gone mad.

 Before you play:

 Dank Tomb is a pay-what-you-want title, which means that if you prefer to play it for free, it's perfectly okay to do so.
-But I'd really appreciate it a lot if you choose to click the "support this game" button above, or support my future work on Patreon!
+But I'd really appreciate it a lot if you choose to click the "support this game" button above!
 To show you how much I appreciate it, there is even an expedition journal with additional Dank Tomb story available for download for those who choose to support the game.
 Source code is also available for PICO-8 enthusiasts.

 Arrows - walk around, Z/C - jump, X/V - interact/use items.

 Gamepads are supported as well, if you prefer to play that way.

 If you're stuck, just exit a room and enter it again - it will reset and let you start fresh.

 If you'd like to put the game down and return to it later, the game features a special room where you can save your progress.
 Once you see the "progress saved" message, it's safe to close the browser.

 To delete your progress (to get 100% completion on a new playthrough, maybe?), press Escape and select "delete progress" from the in-game menu.
 Warning: irreversible!